The Ultimate In Birding Tours

 At lower altitudes, we shall search the remaining forest patches for a number of submontane endemics and specialities including the seldom-seen Jerdon’s Baza, Sulawesi Serpent Eagle, Black and Rufous-bellied Eagles, Sulawesi Cicadabird, Sulawesi Triller, Short-tailed Starling, Sulawesi Crested (or Short-crested) Myna and Lemon-bellied White-eye.

-At night we will have our first chance to look for Sulawesi Scops Owl, Speckled Boobook and the rare and little known Cinnabar Boobook.
+At night we will have our first chance to look for Sulawesi Scops Owl, Speckled Boobook and the rare and little-known Cinnabar Boobook.
 We may well find the uncommon and poorly known Satanic (or Diabolical) Nightjar at its day roost.

 With luck, we will encounter one or more of the park’s rarer inhabitants such as Sulawesi Ground Dove, Sulawesi Cuckoo and the terrestrial Geomalia.